nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Welcome to **FriendDex**, a **relationship management tool** looking to enhance your social life while not compromising on getting things done quickly.
+Our world is more connected than ever.
+There are numerous interactions between multiple people daily in our lives.
+As we move forward towards more of an asynchronous and remote way of living, daily interactions become more transient and harder to remember.
+FriendDex aims to act as a tool to bridge that gap so that interactions become more permanent.
+FriendDex will empower you to have better relationships with people around you.

+Welcome to the FriendDex User Guide.
+FriendDex, a portmanteau of Friend and Pokedex, is a relationship management tool, catered to those who would like to maintain their personal relationships without compromising on other aspects of their life.
+A good example is students who are struggling to do well in both their studies and social life.
 Managing your relationships should not be any more tedious than doing your laundry.

-Although optimized for Command Line Interface enthusiasts, the intuitive interface allows anyone to get started with it immediately.
+FriendDex uses a command line interface; this means that you type commands to interact with the application.

-To help you get started, read the [Quick start](#quick-start) section below.
+To help you get started, you should read the [Installation](#installation) and [Quick start](#quick-start) section first.

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------
 ## About
-This document walks you through  the [User Interface](#UI) and [Features](#Features) present in **FriendDex**.
+This document can be thought of as a manual and a reference guide for FriendDex.
+It will guide you on how to use FriendDex and will provide complete information on each available command.
+Furthermore, the guide gives information on the User Interface (UI) and the other useful features of FriendDex.
+Each section of the guide can be read independently.
+You can view the full list of content using the Table of Contents above.
+You can also use your document viewer’s Find function to quickly navigate to the content you want to know more about.
+It is generally advised for new users to at least read through the [Quick Start](#quick-start) section to familiarise themselves with FriendDex.

 Note the following symbols and formatting used in this document.

+`list` A grey highlight, also called a mark-up, indicates that it can be typed into the command line and executed by the application.

 <div markdown="block" class="alert alert-info">